-WASHINGTON, Feb.
-22, 2018 -- The U.S. Department of Agriculture today announced that it is looking for innovative ideas to promote work and self-sufficiency among able-bodied adults participating in the department’s Supplemental Nutrition Assistance Program (SNAP).
+WASHINGTON, DC, February 22, 2018 -- The U.S. Department of Agriculture today announced that it is looking for innovative ideas to promote work and self-sufficiency among able-bodied adults participating in the department’s Supplemental Nutrition Assistance Program.

 The public is invited to provide input through a notice in the Federal Register.
 Comments can be submitted on the web through the Federal Register.
 USDA intends to use the input received to find improvements to SNAP policy and related services that can best assist SNAP participants return to self-sufficiency.

 “Long-term dependency has never been part of the American dream,” said U.S. Agriculture Secretary Sonny Perdue.
 “USDA’s goal is to move individuals and families from SNAP back to the workforce as the best long-term solution to poverty.
 Everyone who receives SNAP deserves an opportunity to become self-sufficient and build a productive, independent life.”

 Federal law limits the amount of time an able-bodied adult without dependents (ABAWD) can receive SNAP benefits to three months in a 36-month period, unless the individual is working and/or participating in a work program half-time or more, or participating in workfare.
 The law exempts individuals from the time limit for several reasons, including age, unfitness for work, or having a dependent child.
 The law also provides state agencies with flexibility to request a waiver of this time limit if unemployment is high or the area does not have a sufficient number of jobs to provide employment.